rsdoiel/antenna/socal_north.md

 ---

-## FBI: Explosion in Palm Springs an 'intentional act of terrorism'
+## Suspect identified in 'intentional act of terrorism' near Palm Springs fertility clinic

 date: 2025-05-17, updated: 2025-05-18, from: The LAist

-An explosion occurred just before 11 a.m. on Saturday morning.
-One of the buildings damaged is a fertility clinic.
+Authorities said a 25-year-old man from Twentynine Palms is the alleged bomber.
+The explosion occurred just before 11 a.m.
+Saturday.
+Authorities plan to give the public updates Sunday morning.

 <br>